Robert-Freire/RoutePlanner/readme.md

 #### Console arguments
 To execute the application you must supply the configuration parameters and the query to execute

---setup <list_of_Routes> [command] [arguments]
+--setup *list_of_Routes* [command] [arguments]\
-<list_of_Routes> list of pair <route> distance.
-You can enter so many routes as you want, but the router are all in the format from-to e.g. A-B 4 B-C 6
+*list_of_Routes* list of pair *route* distance.
+You can enter so many routes as you want, but the router are all in the format from-to e.g. A-B 4 B-C 6\
-<route> a route is a set of academies separated by - e.g. A-B-C is the route that goes from A to C passing by B
+*route* a route is a set of academies separated by - e.g. A-B-C is the route that goes from A to C passing by B.

-The application supports these commands
+The application supports these commands\
---distance <route>.
-Returns the distance of a route e.g. --distance A-B-C --numberTrips <route> <stops>.
+--distance *route*.
+Returns the distance of a route e.g. --distance A-B-C\
+--numberTrips *route* *stops*.
 Returns the number of routes between two academies with n stops.
-Ej --numberTrips A-C 4 --shortestRoute <route>.
-Returns the shortest route between two points. e.g. --shortestRoute A-C
+Ej --numberTrips A-C 4\
+--shortestRoute *route*.
+Returns the shortest route between two points. e.g. --shortestRoute A-C\

 ### Execution

 There are several ways to execute the application.
 You can
-* Go to the folder RoutePlanner inside the solution and execute dotnet run --setup <list_of_Routes> [command] [arguments].
+* Go to the folder RoutePlanner inside the solution and execute dotnet run --setup *list_of_Routes* [command] [arguments].
 For example

 ```console
 cd RoutePlanner